clintonboys/clintonboys.github.io/about/index.md

 Welcome to the personal website of Clinton Boys.
 I am an Australian mathematician and data scientist living and working in Tel Aviv.

 This website contains my [blog](http://www.clintonboys.com/posts/), as well as a collection of my personal [projects](http://www.clintonboys.com/projects/).
-[This post](http://www.clintonboys.com/uses-this/) details the hardware and software I use to get things done.

 I am very interested in the crossover between mathematics, data and the social sciences, with a keen interest in elections and forecasting, as well as using data to solve and explore social problems.